ronibandini/ronibandini/README.md

-- 👋 Hi, I’m @ronibandini, writer, maker and musician from Buenos Aires, Argentina.
+- 👋 Hi, I’m @ronibandini: maker, writer and musician from Buenos Aires, Argentina.
-- 👀 I like to make strange machines.
-I write tech related novels {like Macadam and El Sueno Colbert}.
-I play the electric guitar in a funk band.
-I work with  Machine Learning and Artificial Intelligence.
+- 👀 I work with Artificial Intelligence {Edge Machine Learning usually}.
+I like to invent machines.
+I write tech related novels {Macadam, El Sueno Colbert, La Gran Monterrey}.
+I play the electric guitar in a funk band {Go Cangrejo}.
-- 💞️ I use C++, Python, PHP, SQL, old tales, witchcraft, Tango mood and 3d modeling.
+- 💞️ I use C++, Python, PHP, SQL, old tales, witchcraft, Tango moves and 3d modeling.
 - 📫 For AI or Maker talks, interesting projects or questions you can reach me at @RoniBandini

 <!---